sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-5.md

 When the interpreter try to evaluate the expression `(p)`, it will:

-1. replace each formal parameters by the corresponding argument in the body of the procedure: since there is no formal parameter in this case, the body of the procedure will just be `(p)`.
+1. replace each formal parameter by the corresponding argument in the body of the procedure: since there is no formal parameter in this case, the body of the procedure will just be `(p)`.
 2. evaluated the body of the procedure, which will be `(p)` in our case, which in turn starts the evaluation all over again, thus making an infinite loop.

 With an interpreter that uses **normal-order evaluation**, the interpreter will “fully expand and then reduce”.
 In this model, the interpreter will not evaluate the operands until their values are actually needed.
 In that case `(test 0 (p))` will evaluate as follows: